Essential Questions to Ask When Buying a Used Car

 An excellent follow-up question for if the car has been in an accident would be, “Are there any parts that function differently?”

-Has anything in the car been replaced?
+Has any of the parts of car been replaced?

 Sometimes they might have replaced a minor thing.
 But if the seller had replaced a critical part; it could be an issue if the replaced part was not a quality product, it could lead to problems later on.